C++ Namespaces and Name Lookup

 mylib::v1::api(); // explicit old version

-Inline namespaces let library authors evolve an ABI without breaking source compatibility — switch which version is inline to change the default while keeping older versions accessible.
+• Library authors evolve ABI without breaking source compat — switch which version is inline to change default while keeping older versions accessible.

 3. using Declarations, Directives, and Aliases